-After nearly five years of cloth diapering (really? yes, nearly!!)… I found myself reflecting whether the cloth diaper industry can surprise us anymore.
+After nearly five years of cloth diapering (really? yes, nearly!!)… I reflect on whether the cloth diaper industry can surprise us anymore.
 Other than with awesome new fashion prints!

-I didn’t know what to expect from these new FuzziBunz… But as I read the literature and checked out these diapers myself, I am impressed with what they’ve accomplished.
+I didn’t know what to expect from these new FuzziBunz diapers.
+But as I read the literature and checked out these diapers myself, I’m impressed with what they’ve accomplished.

 First.
-Let me say, these are not the FuzziBunz Elites we all knew from year’s past.
-Yes, you’ll see a similiar button + elastic adjustability that is the hallmark of FuzziBunz design.
+Let me say, these are not the FuzziBunz Elites we all knew from years past.
+Yes, you’ll see a similar button + elastic adjustability that is the hallmark of FuzziBunz design.
 But these diapers have been completely re-engineered by a grandfather of nine.
 Okay, if that isn’t impressive, let me tell you that the designer, Roy Couvillion, has previous experience in structural engineering of everything from helicopters to surgical devices.
-And if you’ve been a cloth diapering mom for long, you know you pretty much need that kind of range!
+If you’ve been a cloth diapering mom for long, you know you pretty much need that kind of range!
 LOL.

 My review of the NEW FuzziBunz One-Size diapers

-Here’s a few features that have remained the same:
+Here’s a few features that remained the same:

 - adjustable pocket diapers with PUL shell